frimpongemanuele/HomeLab/docs/cybersecurity.md

 fdisk -l
 ```

-and, where possible, mount the filesystem read-only before performing destructive operations.
+and, where possible, mount the target filesystem read-only.

 Destructive commands such as: